 Consider Japan's position in supporting the military defense of Kuwait by the U.S.-led operation.
 Japan imports essentially all of its petroleum.
 Three-fourths of its crude oil has originated in the Persian Gulf region (USEIA, 1994, p.
 52).
 In the short run, it would benefit from a \$5 to \$10 per barrel world price.
-But, if Persian Gulf oil drives out U.S. and North Sea producers, the resulting monopoly-influenced price would eventually exceed the current \$15 to \$20 per barrel range.
+But, if Persian Gulf oil drives out U.S. and North Sea producers, the resulting monopoly-influenced price would increase significantly.
 With a long run perspective, Japan can depend upon stable prices and political stability for its supply, both supported by the U.S. (Yergin, 1991, pp. 759-760).

 Table 4 lays out these and related points in a game theory framework.
-Both Persian Gulf and OECD governments have been accustomed to the \$15 to \$20 per barrel price range.
-Either group, acting alone, could for a short period force prices in either direction.
-However, at least for the near term, both groups have incentives to keep prices in this range.
+Both Persian Gulf and OECD governments were accustomed to the \$15 to \$20 per barrel price range.
+Either group acting alone could, for a short period, force prices in either direction.
+However, both groups had incentives to keep prices in this range.
 This is similar to the game theory concept of Nash Equilibrium: a status quo where neither side can improve its overall situation by changing its strategy.
+An initiative by either group acting alone, if opposed by the other side, leads to consequences which leave the initiator worse off than previously.
 A game theory approach is intended to represent the previously noted interaction of politics, military defense, and economics in world oil markets.

-This \$15 to \$20 per barrel level is far below a true monopoly price.
-It is also far above a truly competitive world price.
-The outcome in one narrow facet resembles a competitive market: world price is about the level where its equals the marginal cost of high cost producers.
+This \$15 to \$20 per barrel level was far below a true monopoly price.
+It was also far above a truly competitive world price.
+The outcome in one narrow facet resembled a competitive market: world price was about at the level where it equaled the marginal cost of high cost producers.